HungryTurtleCode/htc_website/jekyll/_posts/parallaxLibrary/2019-01-30-eslint-husky-parallax.md

   - name: Git Hooks
     link: https://githooks.com/
 ---
+*Please note that the video is a little out of date now - the lint-staged config used in it is wrong.
+This article has been updated to reflect the correct config*

 ## Javascript Tooling

 If we are maintaining an open source project we have to think about the fact that there will likely be other people from all over the world who could contribute to the project and they all have different levels of ability and different coding preferences.
 That is absolutely fine, but we still want to strive for consistency in our code.